aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 }
 ```

-The memoization process may be slightly different for each recursive function, but generally the same pattern applies.
+The memorization process may be slightly different for each recursive function, but generally, the same pattern applies.
 However, generic memoization of this type is less optimal, because the `memoize()` function caches the result of a function call with specific arguments.
 Recursive calls, therefore, are saved only when the shell function is called multiple times with the same arguments.
 For this reason, it's better to manually implement memoization in those functions that have significant performance issues, rather than apply a generic memoization solution.

 ```js
 function memoize(fundamental, cache) {